 While waiting for the umbilical cord to stop pulsing, baby and I hopped back in the bathtub to relax and start the process of nursing.
 At this point, I was incredibly relieved but still knew that I had to deliver the placenta… which is something we had not done by ourselves before (yet).
 Sure enough, by the time the cord stopped pulsing and we got the ring on his umbilical cord, it was time to push again.
 I delivered the placenta with grace and ease into a bowl and felt even better.

-The rest of the story consists of a shower, freshening up, and basking in the fact that we just had an amazing educated, unassisted homebirth!
+The rest of the story consists of a shower, freshening up, and basking in the fact that we just had an amazing educated, unassisted pregnancy and homebirth!

 It’s amazing how our bodies know exactly what to do.
 They are truly designed and made to function in ways that far exceed anything that can be understood at times, and I’m thankful for trusting YHWH to guide us during such an incredible experience.